 Unfortunately it is difficult to practically service remote communities in hotter months, so we will contact you if we have concerns.

-We are happy to guarantee that product is delivered to your door in perfect condition.
+We will guarantee that your order is delivered to your door in perfect condition.
 If something has gone wrong, please contact us immediately so we can rectify the problem.

 What is the shelf life of fresh pralines?

 Without doubt chocolates are at their best when they are freshly made.

 Since we use only fresh ingredients in our recipes, we give a two week shelf life on all our products.
 Eaten within the shelf life, you get to experience the full flavour, texture and aroma.

 Can I store chocolates in a refrigerator?

 Ideally, our chocolates are best stored at room temperature around 20ºC.
 The best place to keep them is in a cool dry spot away from heat, direct light and strong odours.
 However if it gets too hot, say 30ºC +, then we recommend that you put the box in a plastic container, wrap in clingfilm and then store in the fridge.
 When it comes to eating them, remove from the fridge and leave to warm to room temperature before unwrapping.
 This process will avoid any unwanted condensation forming on the top of the chocolates.